 The TTS API offers parameters which allow you to control how an individual utterance is performed.
 These parameters can be used individually or combined for precise control over speech output:

-represents normal speaking pace.
-Note that changes are not proportional to the value provided - for example, setting speed to2.0
+normal speaking pace.
+Note that changes are not proportional to the value provided - for example, setting speed to

 Before we apply acting instructions, let’s first take a look at a request that does not contain any acting instructions: